-7.10.13.1 Non-access areas; stone ballast

-Stone ballast for inverted warm deck roofs and ballasted warm deck roofs should be clean, rounded aggregate graded 20mm-40mm and as free from fines as practicable.
-Ballast should be applied over a protection layer or WCM in warm ballasted and inverted warm roofs respectively.
+7.10.13.1 Non-access areas; stone ballast Stone ballast for inverted warm deck roofs and ballasted warm deck roofs should be clean, rounded aggregate graded 20mm-40mm and as free from fines as practicable.
+Ballast should be applied over a protection layer on warm ballasted systems and over a filter layer or WCM on inverted warm roofs.